pepaslabs/PCFanMagneticStirrer/README.md

 The main circuit uses an NPN transistor in common-emitter configuration to cycle the fan on and off.

-Nearly any TO-92 NPN transistor or N-channel MOSFET should work as Q1.
+Nearly any TO-92 NPN transistor or N-channel MOSFET rated for 100mA should work for Q1.
 I tested a 2N3904 and a 2N7000, both of which worked.

 D1 is a flyback diode which protects Q1.
 I'm not sure it is strictly necessary, but it is good practice.
 I used a 1N4148, but nearly any diode should work.